Shopify/quilt/packages/react-hydrate/README.md

 }
 ```

-Note that if you use [`@shopify/react-effect`](../react-effect), you **must** reset the manager after each rendering pass (otherwise the identifiers will not match between client and server).
-You must also use a new `HydrationManager` for every request to prevent identifiers leaking between different requests.
+Note that if you use [`@shopify/react-effect`](../react-effect), you **must** reset the manager after each rendering pass.
+If you don’t, the identifiers will continue to increment during each pass, and will not match between client and server.
+You must also use a new `HydrationManager` for every request to prevent identifiers leaking between different renders.

 ```tsx
 import React from 'react';